 IS WI-FI AVAILABLE?

 Several cafés offer Wi-Fi hotspots around Mount Maunganui and downtown Tauranga.
-Also EOL a public service provider offers Free Wi-Fi along the Strand in Tauranga, simply search your device’s Wi-Fi options for ‘EOL’.
+Public service provider EOL also offers free Wi-Fi along The Strand in Tauranga; simply search your device’s Wi-Fi options for ‘EOL’.

 HOW SAFE IS THIS CITY?

 Pickpockets and serious crime are not major issues here.
 But be sensible with your belongings; don’t leave valuables on display or unattended, and always lock your vehicle.